uitstor/uitstor/docs/disk-caching/DESIGN.md

 ### Crash Recovery

-Upon restart of minio gateway after a running minio process is killed or crashes, disk caching resumes automatically.
+Upon restart of uitstor gateway after a running uitstor process is killed or crashes, disk caching resumes automatically.
 The garbage collection cycle resumes and any previously cached entries are served from cache.

 ## Limits